75 Tredegar Street,

 The Palace Cinema opened in 1912 with a seating capacity given as 1,000.
 Many patrons would have been squeezed onto long benches to give this capacity.
 The cinema has a ornamented facade, with a central entrance, above which is a small round window surounded by ornamental swags.
 The interior was said to be ‘rather plain’ except for painted walls, possibly stencil patterned.
 It was used as a cine-variety house from the beginning and has a 30 feet wide proscenium and a 10 feet deep stage.
 With normal cinema seating installed by the 1930’s, the capacity was given as 800.

-The Palace was always an independently operated cinema, and continued serving the town until 1965 when it was closed.
+The Palace Cinema was always an independently operated cinema, and continued serving the town until 1965 when it was closed.
 It became a bingo club for a short period of time, but that was not too successful and the building has been closed and unused for many years.
+In recent years it has been converted into a library and offices for the local council.

 The former Palace Cinema is designated a Grade II Listed building.
 In January 2006 a planning application was forwarded to the Ancient Monuments Society which proposed demolition of the building, retaining just the facade.